• Individual Investor

 How are dividends and capital gains taxed?

-These types of funds may invest in municipal securities that are subject to state and local taxes and/or the alternative minimum tax (AMT).
+Mutual funds of bonds may invest in municipal securities that are subject to state and local taxes and/or the alternative minimum tax (AMT).
 While the dividends earned on a municipal bond fund are usually federally tax-exempt, any capital gains distributions, as well as realized capital gains from selling fund shares, may be taxable.

 Also, if you own a municipal bond fund, you may avoid taxes on dividends because the dividends are typically free from federal and sometimes state income tax.